bio from 1990:

 a little update:

 My interests haven't changed much since 1990!
 I still love writing stories.
 I also love being in nature.
 I'm kind of obsessed with rocks, time, the universe, trees, fungi, microbes, and nutrient cycling.
+I grew up in the Pacific Northwest, attended Pomona College, and earned graduate degrees in education and creative writing from the University of Oregon.
 Now that I'm a grown-up kid, I get to visit schools to teach workshops about writing and science.
-A teacher by trade, I'm passionate about affirming and making space for children's curiosity, creativity, and innate connection to the natural world.
-I'm an Audubon volunteer and the critique group coordinator for my local chapter of SCBWI.
+I love visiting schools, and I'm passionate about affirming and making space for children's curiosity, creativity, and innate connection to the natural world.
+I'm also an Audubon volunteer and the critique group coordinator for my local chapter of SCBWI.
 A Stone Is a Story is my first picture book (besides those listed above!).
-My next book is called One Day This Tree Will Fall.
+My next book, One Day This Tree Will Fall, releases in 2024.